We Are Tamanend Together!

 In order to operationalize our mission, Tamanend utilizes a school-wide positive behavioral intervention and support plan (SWPBIS).
 This plan helps us establish a social culture in which students expect and support appropriate behavior from one another— creating school environments that are socially predictable, consistent, safe, and positive.
 This helps to reduce problem behaviors that lead to office discipline referrals and suspensions, and to change perceptions of school safety.

-This Week's ROAR Focus Area: Classroom
+This Week's ROAR Focus Area: Cafeteria

 QUOTES AROUND TAMANEND